thymeleaf/thymeleaf/CONTRIBUTING.markdown

 ------------------------------------------------------------------------------

-Do you want to contribute your work to thymeleaf?
+Do you want to contribute your work to Thymeleaf?
 Well, then first and most important: **THANK YOU!**

 Now, in order to accept your contribution, there are some terms you must expressly agree with, so please read them carefully.
 They might look a bit cumbersome, but they are here just in order to protect